ArduPilot/ardupilot_wiki/dev/source/docs/debugging-with-gdb.rst

     :maxdepth: 1

         Debugging with SITL on Linux <debugging-with-gdb-on-linux>
-        Debugging with GDB on Pixhawk <debugging-with-gdb-on-pixhawk>
+        Debugging with GDB on STM32 <debugging-with-gdb-on-stm32>